 Certification and/or licensure to meet Order Entry requirements through one (1) of the following:

 - Medical Assistant Certification (CCMA, CMA, NCMA or RMA.)

 - Healthcare Professional Licensure including but not limited to EMT, ARRT, RN, LPN, etc.

 - Excellent time management skills and ability to multi-task and prioritize work

 - Proficiency in the use of MS Office programs

-Collaboration: Takes ownership for collectively establishing productive partnerships and relationships and seek to gain joint understanding of priorities and objectives so that the greater good of the organization and those we serve is always at the forefront.
+Collaboration: Takes ownership for collectively establishing productive partnerships and relationships and seeks to gain a joint understanding of priorities and objectives so that the greater good of the organization and those we serve is always at the forefront.

-Innovation: Consistently uses good judgment, applying creativity to overcome obstacles and increasing effectiveness and efficiency though process and other forms of innovation.
+Innovation: Consistently uses good judgment, applying creativity to overcome obstacles and increasing effectiveness and efficiency through process and other forms of innovation.

 The Clinical Medical Assisting Component of this training program includes training in the following areas: